ThomWright/ThomWright.github.io/_draft/designing-for-failure-patterns.md

 In general, when designing a system we might need to consider the following:

-- **Crash-safety** — What happens if the service crashes part way through handling a request?
+- **Crash-safety**&nbsp;– What happens if the service crashes part way through handling a request?
-- **Network-partition-safety** — What happens if a network partition occurs while e.g. the client is sending a request, the server is processing a request, or the server is sending a response?
+- **Network-partition-safety**&nbsp;– What happens if a network partition occurs while e.g. the client is sending a request, the server is processing a request, or the server is sending a response?
-- **Retry-safety** — What happens if the client sees a request fail and sends a retry?
+- **Retry-safety**&nbsp;– What happens if the client sees a request fail and sends a retry?
-- **Concurrency-safety** — What happens if a retry arrives while the previous request is still being processed?
+- **Concurrency-safety**&nbsp;– What happens if a retry arrives while the previous request is still being processed?
 Or what if several different requests try to write the same data?

 In this post I’m going to talk about how I think about designing systems to gracefully handle these kinds of failure cases and avoid common problems.
 I’ll discuss what properties we might want a system to have, and present a set of patterns for maintaining these properties, even in the presence of failures.